Biography and Research Information

 OverviewAI-generated summary

-Michael Connor's research focuses on critical care medicine and nephrology, with a particular emphasis on acute kidney injury and fluid management in critically ill patients.
-He has investigated various aspects of fluid resuscitation, including the composition and administration rates of crystalloids in the intensive care unit.
-His work also extends to extracorporeal blood purification devices and non-invasive hemodynamic monitoring to guide fluid removal during continuous renal replacement therapy (CRRT).
+Michael Connor's research focuses on critical care medicine and nephrology, with a particular emphasis on acute kidney injury in critically ill patients.
+He has investigated fluid management strategies for patients receiving kidney replacement therapy and participated in discussions regarding non-invasive hemodynamic monitoring to guide fluid removal during continuous renal replacement therapy (CRRT).

 Metrics